GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *L. Peter Deutsch*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts